Start your quote!

 You can apply for Medicare online at www.socialsecurity.gov/medicare/apply.html, or in person at a local social security office.

-Starting in 2014, if you don’t have coverage, the penalty for no health insurance that qualifies as minimum essential coverage may result in a yearly fee!
+If you don’t have coverage, the penalty for no health insurance that qualifies as minimum essential coverage will result in a yearly fee.

 Get a free health insurance quote online today and avoid the penalty by having insurance in place.
 You can also request a free quote over the phone at 877-583-1475.
 There are many available programs that meet the new government health insurance requirements.